Earnings and Growth Analysis : ToughBuilt Industries (NASDAQ:TBLT)

 ToughBuilt Industries, Inc. is expected* to report earnings on 08/16/2021 before market open.
 The report will be for the fiscal Quarter ending Jun 2021.
 The reported EPS for the same quarter last year was $-0.11.

-ToughBuilt Industries last posted its earnings results on May 17th, 2021.
+ToughBuilt Industries last issued its quarterly earnings data on May 17th, 2021.
 The reported ($0.09) earnings per share (EPS) for the quarter.
-The company earned $12.28 million during the quarter.
+The company had revenue of $12.28 million for the quarter.
 ToughBuilt Industries has generated $0.00 earnings per share over the last year (($0.56) diluted earnings per share).
 ToughBuilt Industries has confirmed that its next quarterly earnings report will be published on Monday, August 16th, 2021.

 Analyst Opinion on ToughBuilt Industries (NASDAQ:TBLT)